This article is part of a larger series on How to Do Payroll.

 Before hiring employees, it’s important to take the time to learn how to calculate payroll for your business.
 It’ll save you time from having to correct errors and possibly thousands in fines, and you might even experience lower turnover by eliminating paycheck frustrations.
 You can perform calculations manually (hours worked X pay rate), use an online calculator, or rely on software.

-You can always start with calculating payroll by hand and switch to an affordable payroll software like Gusto later on.
-Once you finish Gusto’s set-up process, you can easily enter work hours into the system and have all calculations done for you.
+You can always start with calculating payroll by hand (or doing payroll in Excel) and later switch to an affordable payroll software, like Gusto.
+Once you finish Gusto’s setup process, you can easily enter work hours into the system and have all calculations done for you.
 If your team is paid the same amount each period, you can even set your payroll up on autopilot to process automatically.
 If you’re interested in seeing how it works, Gusto offers a free 30-day trial.

 To calculate payroll for your team, here are the five steps you’ll need to follow: